Struggling with poor or bad credit and wondering how long does it take to rebuild credit? Read on.

 - Your number of open lines of credit — credit cards, mortgages, student loans, etc.

-- Your Credit Utilization Ratio (your amount borrowed over your available credit) — for example, if you have $10,000 in available credit and you have an ongoing balance of $8,500, then you’re using 85% of your credit!
-Limit yourself to utilizing no more than 30% of your available credit each month.
+- Your Credit Utilization Ratio (your amount borrowed over your available credit) — for example, if you have $10,000 in available credit and you have an ongoing balance of $5,000, then you’re using 50% of your credit!
+Limit yourself to utilizing no more than 30% of your available credit each month to rebuild your credit.

 Find The Problems

-If you (or your partner) have a bad or poor credit ranking, don’t despair — there might be a couple areas you can improve.
+If you (or your partner) have a low credit ranking, don’t despair — there might be a couple areas you can improve.
 One way to pinpoint an area where you’re struggling is to request a free copy of your credit report and look for red flags that could use improvement.
 For instance, if you have several lines of credit open, consider focusing on paying off your cards with the highest interest rates.
-This will lower your credit utilization ratio, which will help to improve your credit score.
+This can lower your credit utilization ratio, which will help to improve your credit score.

 Meanwhile, continue making minimum payments on your other cards that have lower interest in order to build up a history of on-time payments, which plays a major role in determining your credit score.